-- 17. There are a number of constraints or disincentives which will in practice limit the use of capital receipts (either to finance extra expenditure or to transfer expenditure out of reserve account): - i) Not all repair and maintenance expenditure can properly be capitalised. (works which will lengthen the lives of assets or save expenditure in several future accounting periods may qualify day-to-day repairs do not); - There is a marked "mismatch" between the distribution of capital receipts (primarily in shire districts) and the distribution of the sort of structural maintenance that can properly be capitalised.
+17. There are a number of constraints or disincentives which will in practice limit the use of capital receipts (either to finance extra expenditure or to transfer expenditure out of revenue account) :-

+- Not all repair and maintenance expenditure can properly be capitalised. (works which will lengthen the lives of assets or save expenditure in several future accounting periods may qualify - day-to-day repairs do not); - ii) Although the sums available for capitalisation are significant there is a marked "mismatch" between the distribution of capital receipts (primarily in shire districts) and the distribution of the sort of structural maintenance that can properly be capitalised.
 (Some of the authorities who have latterly made extensive use of capitalisation have now used up their capital receipts);